On this page

-Implementing Algolia can be broken down into a 4-step process:
+Implementing Algolia can be broken down into four steps:

 - Building the search user interface

 Algolia provides a JSON based REST API for indexing data.
 This means all data pushed to an Algolia index must be sent as JSON.
 To make indexing easier, API clients have been developed for most major languages.
-Additionally, if you would like to test a static subset of your data, you can upload a JSON file directly via our dashboard.
+Additionally, if you would like to test a static subset of your data, you can upload a JSON file directly via the Algolia dashboard.

-Indexing is not a one time thing.
+Indexing isn’t a one time thing.
 Once your initial data has been indexed, you will want to configure your application to sync your database changes such as additions, updates, and deletions with your indices in Algolia.

-It is important when indexing your data to choose which fields should be included.
+It’s important when indexing your data to choose which fields should be included.
 You only want to index data needed for searching, displaying, filtering, and ranking.
-All other data points not needed for these cases should be excluded in order to keep your index optimized.
+All other data points not needed for these cases should be excluded to keep your index optimized.

 Algolia provides many ways to configure your index and fine-tune your overall index relevancy.
 The most important settings to configure are the searchable attributes and the custom ranking attributes.
 Beyond these, Algolia has pre-set many sensible defaults that should work for most use cases.
 However, you may find your data set requires further configuration tweaking.